Root health basics: growth phases

 It’s completely normal to see a few club hairs in your brush as opposed to broken hairs, and this can even help you determine if you’re shedding hair naturally or if it’s breaking prematurely.

 Following the dormant phase, the follicle enters what is the final shedding phase.
 Below the surface, the hair follicle undergoes a transition as it prepares for the next cycle.
 Towards the end of the telogen phase, the hair shaft is gradually pushed out of the follicle.
-During this phase, your club hair will fall out or “shed.”
-You can tell its club hair by the dry, white “club” at the ends.
+During this phase, your hair will fall out or “shed.”

 The duration of the telogen phase typically lasts for around 2 to 4 months.
 It's important to note that individual hair follicles enter the telogen phase at different times, which is why a mix of growing and shedding hairs is normal at any given time.

 Once the hair has fallen out, the anagen cycle will begin again, and new hair will begin to grow.
-You can help give your new hair a healthy start by adding a product like Hair La Vie’s Revitalizing Hair Blend Vitamins to your haircare regimen.
+You can help give your new hair a healthy start by adding a product like Clinical Formula Hair Vitamins from Hair La Vie to your hair care regimen that will give you optimal support on your 90 day journey.

 Each phase has a different duration, and the entire process can vary from person to person.
-The anagen phase is the active growth phase, lasting around 2 to 6 years on the scalp.
+The anagen phase is the active growth phase that can last as little as a few months and with the right support, can last up to 2 years.
 The catagen phase is a transitional stage that lasts approximately 2 to 3 weeks, and the telogen phase is the resting phase, lasting around 2 to 4 months.
 All in all, you want to be clued into your body and aware of different factors that may contribute to your hair cycle and your hair journey, especially when trying new hair products.
-Always remember that it's important to be consistent for at least 90 days.
+Always remember that it's important to be consistent with nutrition and nourishing hair care for at least 90 days.

 If you’re looking to give your hair the jumpstart it deserves, it's important to keep all this in mind.
 The good news is your hair will continue to grow—it just takes time and the right products.